lilsliceofbread/badgl-engine/README.md

 # compiling

-No matter how you choose to compile the library, the `shaders/` folder should be in the same directory as the executable.

 *Linux*: Required packages: `libxrandr-dev libglx-dev`.
 Run `cmake -S . -B build` to configure cmake, then `./build.sh`.

 *Windows*: Build with `./build.bat`.
 If using MinGW GCC compiler is available it will be used.
 If you want to use a specific compiler you need to edit the cmake command within build.bat, along with the Makefile type.

+If you choose to compile another way, make sure the `shaders/` folder is in the same directory as the executable.

 # using the engine

 - the example program should help to give some idea of the structure of the engine

-- press *Esc* to toggle keyboard and mouse input, *P* to toggle wireframe view, and *Q* to quit.
+- press *Esc* to toggle keyboard and mouse input, and *P* to toggle wireframe view

-- if you are using your own resources (e.g. models, textures etc.), specify your paths relative to the executable.
+- if you are using your own resources (e.g. models, textures etc.), **specify your paths relative to the executable.**